 Piano, CD or tape must accompany singers.
 Try different distances from the sound source until you get a recording that puts your voice significantly above the accompaniment.
 We need to be able to hear you.
 A capella recordings cannot be considered.

 BFA in Musical Theatre/Dance applicants also need to upload a clip of dance.
 Demonstrate your technique in ballet, jazz and tap.
 We want simple demonstrations of technique.
 Do not send an interpretive piece.
 Do not send videos of performances.
 Make a single clip in which you show all your techniques.
 The clip should not exceed one minute.
+Please note: Only students who wish to declare themselves as a Musical Theatre Major WITH DANCE CONCENTRATION need to submit a dance pre-screen video.

 Upload a resume.
 Type one out on any word processor.